nhnt11/WEE-FileWriting-API/README.md

 # FileWriting WebExtension Experiment

-Provides a minimal WebExtension API to write some text to a file.
+Provides a minimal WebExtension API to write some text to a file in the profile directory.